 Class attendance is an integral part of the educational experience.
 Individual instructors set the attendance requirements for their classes, as outlined in the syllabus.
-The student is responsible for missed class work and for arranging with the instructor to make it up.
+The student is responsible for missed class work and arranging to make it up with the instructor.